T. G. Ravi

-T. G. Ravindranathan (born 16 May 1944), popularly known as T. G. Ravi, is an Indian actor, mainly noted for his roles as a villain in Malayalam cinema.
+T. G. Ravindranathan (born 16 May 1944), popularly known as T. G. Ravi, is an Indian actor.
+He is known for his roles as a villain in Malayalam cinema.
 He along with Balan K. Nair played most of the negative roles in Malayalam cinema during the 1970s and 1980s.
 Known for his body language and style of dialogue delivery, he played some of the biggest villain roles in Malayalam cinema during that period.

 Early life and family

 T.G.
 Ravi was born on 16 May 1944, in Moorkanikkara village, Thrissur, in present-day Kerala, India.
 After completion of pre-degree from St. Thomas College, Thrissur, he chose to pursue a career in engineering and undertook his degree course through University of Kerala in Government Engineering College, Thrissur.
 He graduated in mechanical engineering in 1969.
 Apart from involving in theatre arts, he also represented the University of Kerala in Football and Hockey.
 He was an artist at The All India Radio where he met Thikkodiyan, who was instrumental in introducing him to the silver screen.